Your Directors present the 27th Annual Report and the Audited FinancialStatements for the financial year ended March 31 2021.

 During the year under review the Company has complied with the applicable SecretarialStandards issued by The Institute of Company Secretaries of India (ICSI).

 Secretarial Audit & Secretarial Compliance Report

-As required under Section 134(3)(a) of the Act the Annual Returns for the financial years 2018-19 and 2019-20 is uploaded on the Company's website and can be accessed at http:// www.reliancepower.co.in.
+As required under Section 134(3)(a) of the Act the Annual Return for the financialyear 2020-21 is uploaded on the Company's website and can be accessed at http:// www.reliancepower.co.in.

 Particulars of Employees and Related Disclosures

 In terms of the provisions of Section 197(12) of the Act read with Rule 5(2) & 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 asamended a statement showing the names and other particulars of the employees drawingremuneration in excess of the limits set out in the said Rules are provided in the AnnualReport which forms part of this report.

 Disclosures relating to the remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 as amended also form part of this Annual Report.

 However having regard to the provisions of second proviso to Section 136(1) of theAct the Annual Report excluding the aforesaid information is being sent to all themembers of the Company and others entitled thereto.
 The said information is open forinspection and any member interested in obtaining the same may write to the CompanySecretary and will be furnished on request.

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

 The particulars as required to be disclosed in terms of Section 134(3)(m) of the Actread with Rule 8 of the Companies (Accounts) Rules 2014 are given in Annexure Bforming part of this Report.